-Indeed, since mid-March, several employers were forced to experiment practices requiring more flexibility and requiring all employees to collaborate in a multidisciplinary way of working.
-In this context, all the individual skills put together have unparalleled strength.
+Indeed, since mid-March, several employers were forced to experiment practices requiring more flexibility and collaboration in multidisciplinary teams, leveraging on the unparalleled strength of individual skills put together.
 It can be seen that the response has generally been positive.
 Thus, through this ordeal, the employees of the companies affected by the pandemic ended up adapting to this new reality, in an unconventional way.
 It can indeed be assumed that a stronger than usual spirit of collaboration has emerged from the crisis.
 This shows that workers have a lot of resilience and that, if they are brought to their full potential, anything is possible for an organization, including reinventing itself!

-In the following article, we will explore tools to make agility permanent.
+In the article "Companies facing COVID-19: collaborative management in a disruptive context", we explore tools to make agility permanent.

 Marie-France Godin, Lucia Levato, Roberto Bonino.

 Interested to engage a dialogue with us?
 Book a call